Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 - All pluses in above code can be replaced by ``-`` if we wanna subtract 1 from variable.
 - In JavaScript, strings can be written inside either double quotes, or single quotes.
+- Using backlash can tell browser to ignore the comming quote to recognise as the ending quote.

 <hr>